-As of May 7, 2022, the fair values of the outstanding derivatives designated as cash flow hedges of forecast transactions were assets of \$0.9 (2021 - \$0.1) and liabilities of \$4.2 (2021 - \$0.5).
+As of May 6, 2023, the fair values of the outstanding derivatives designated as cash flow hedges of forecast transactions were assets of \$2.2 (2022 - \$0.9) and liabilities of \$ nil (2022 - \$4.2).

-Cash flows from cash flow hedges are expected to flow over the next two years until fiscal 2025, and are expected to be recognized in net earnings or loss over this period, and, in the case of foreign currency swaps, over the life of the related debt in which a portion of the initial cost is being hedged.
+Cash flows from cash flow hedges are expected to flow over the next two years until fiscal 2025 and are expected to be recognized in net earnings or loss over this period, and, in the case of foreign currency swaps, over the life of the related debt in which a portion of the initial cost is being hedged.